thedatasnok/webshop/README.md

 │   └───dashboard (admin frontend)
 └───packages
-    ├───contracts (DTOs - shared between frontends and backend, including validation) └───ui (shared UI components & configuration)
+    ├───contracts (DTOs - shared between frontends and backend, including validation) ├───migrations (Liquibase database migrations)
+    └───ui (shared UI components & configuration)
 ```

 The frontend is split in two as noted above, the reason why this is done is because the layout and functionality of the two are quite different.
 The storefront is a customer-facing webshop, while the dashboard is an admin panel for managing the webshop.

 Any shared UI components are placed in the `ui` package.
 This helps avoid code duplication.

+Migrations are split into it's own package, but is a development dependency for the backend.
+The motivation for splitting the migrations out from the backend is to allow for running them in a init container before the backend is started.

 ## Architecture